By Li Min

 Second, we must have discernment and think for ourselves with regard to the Lord’s arrival.

 The Lord Jesus reminded us, “Take heed, beware of the leaven of the Pharisees” (Mak 8:15).
 These words tell us that we should have discernment, see through Satan’s schemes and prevent ourselves from deception.
 When we hear someone spreading the good news of the Lord’s arrival and want to seek and investigate, the pastors and elders often say to us, “You have small statures and you are lacking in discernment.
 So if someone says that the Lord has returned, you must not listen, see or study it, in case you start believing wrongly.”
 Is this really how it is?
-In the Book of Romans, chapter 10, verse 17, it says, “So then faith comes by hearing, and hearing by the word of God.”
+In the Book of Romans, chapter 10, verse 17, it says, “So then faith comes by hearing, and hearing by the.”
 Our belief in the Lord Jesus comes from hearing about the way, and if we don’t listen to sermons, we won’t believe in God.
 If we don’t listen and investigate for fear of being deceived, then how will we be able to welcome the Lord’s return and attend the marriage supper of the Lamb?
 So we should have discernment on the things said by others that block us from listening to sermons.
 Besides, we must not be like the Jews back in those days who lacked discernment.
 At that time, they blindly believed in what the Pharisees and the chief priests said, and had no discernment about the essence of them protecting their status and livelihoods and keeping control over people.
 In the end, because of believing the rumors from the Pharisees, they lost the salvation of the Lord Jesus.
 We must learn from their failures.
 In regard to the Lord’s return, we should think for ourselves so that we won’t follow in the footsteps of those who had failed.

 Third, we must be as the wise virgins and focus on listening to God’s voice.